Particular/docs.particular.net/Content/NServiceBus/nservicebus-support-for-child-containers.md

 Child containers are a powerful feature that can simplify your code and should definitely be in your toolbox.

-If you configure your components using the NServiceBus configure API, it's possible to<span style="background-color:Lime;"> configure instance lifecyle to be per unit</span> of work, using this:
+If you configure your components using the NServiceBus configure API, it's possible to configure instance lifecyle to be per unit of work, using this:

         Configure.Instance.Configurer.ConfigureComponent(DependencyLifecycle